 - Compact Dropdown Lists: Reduce the size of the dropdowns

-- Material Icons: Enable/Disable the Material Theme icons (both UI and File Icons)
+- Material UI Icons: Enable/Disable the Material UI icons

 - Hide Icons: Hide file icons (depends on the Material Icons option)